BICEP/Keck XX: Component-separated maps of polarized CMB and thermal dust emission using Planck and BICEP/Keck Observations through the 2018 Observing Season: Maps

 In Fig.~\ref{fig:ebsims} we show the CMB part of the component map estimator when running on a simulated realization of lensed $\Lambda$CDM, Galactic dust and noise.
 The first row is the raw result, and the second row applies the BICEP3 observing and purification matrices.
 The observing matrix filters the noise dominated low-$m$ modes in the $B$-mode map, making the lensing $B$-modes visible.
 In the third row, by subtracting the corresponding CMB-and-noise-only simulation, we obtain the foreground residual map caused by the statistical fluctuation of the $\beta_d$ estimate.
 In the fourth row, we subtract a CMB-only single-frequency simulation from the corresponding CMB-only simulation run through the component separation pipeline to obtain the numerical residual introduced by the implementation of the component separation estimator.
 Both foreground and numerical residuals are well below the $E$- and $B$-mode signal and noise in the CMB component map.
 We will quantify their amplitude and impact on science results at the level of power spectra below.\\

 The real data $E$ and $B$-mode maps of the CMB and the dust components are shown in Figs.~\ref{fig:ebmaps_cmb} and \ref{fig:ebmaps_dust}, respectively.
-Further, we show the dust component $Q$ and $U$ maps in comparison with a noise realization side-by-side in Fig.~\ref{fig:qumaps_dust}.
+Figure~\ref{fig:qumaps_dust} presents the derived dust component $Q$ and $U$ maps alongside a noise realization and a comparison with \textit{Planck} 353\,GHz data.
 The high-signal-to-noise filamentary dust structures are clearly visible in $Q$ and $U$, consistent with features previously identified in external neutral-hydrogen data \cite{bkhi} as well as SPT-3G \cite{sptbb}.\\\\